AyrtonStout/Bamboo/README.md

 ####An old school role playing game that borrows heavily from games like Pokemon and Final Fantasy.

 ##Completion Status-
-Game is continually being developed and is still missing some key systems.
-However many systems are fully (or near fully) developed such as player / NPC movement, area transitions, dialogue, signs, treasure chests, in-game clock, combat screen, inventory and party screens.
+Game is WIP though progress is pretty much dead.
+Some systems remain incomplete, however many systems are fully (or near fully) developed such as player / NPC movement, area transitions, dialogue, signs, treasure chests, in-game clock, combat screen, inventory and party screens.

 ###Current Focus:
  - Bug fixes and enhancements to older code